sumagnadas/dockerman/README.md

 # Container runtime from scratch
-This folder contains a basic container runtime built from scratch, based on my own studies and Liz Rice's video on [Containers From Scratch](https://www.youtube.com/watch?v=8fi7uSYlOdc).
+This folder contains a basic container runtime management system built from scratch, based on my own studies.
 As of now, following basic features are implemented:-
 - Isolation of network, process and mountspace view using namespaces
 - Rooted (No user isolation)

-Future commits will include :-
 - Rootless (user isolation)
 - Multi container management system based on this runtime

+Future commits will include :-
 - Configuration file based container builds
 - Resource limiting using Cgroups